pablolorente/IPD-Simulator/README.md

 The model is implemented in NetLogo 6.2.2

-# Copyright
+# License

-Copyright 2022 Pablo Lorente and María Pereda.
+Written by Pablo Lorente and María Pereda (2022).

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, 559 Nathan Abbott Way, Stanford, California 94305, USA.